Create voice commands for VR experiences with Watson services

 - Watson Speech-to-Text converts the audio to text and returns it to the running Application that powers the Oculus Rift.

-- IBM Watson Conversation: Create a chatbot with a program that conducts a conversation via auditory or textual methods.
+- IBM Watson Assistant: Create a chatbot with a program that conducts a conversation via auditory or textual methods.

 - IBM Watson Speech-to-Text: Converts audio voice into written text.